-Enraged, Porter stepped back, twirled about and took off toward the building where the operations center was located.
-Pushing aside a militiaman posted at its door who attempted to block her entrance, she made straight for where Jennings and Emerson were interviewing a dark eyed Hispanic woman who had introduced herself the night before as Maria Rivera, the Arizona Home Guard’s spokesperson.
-It took all of Porter’s strength to resist the urge to march up to the of the little blond haired bitch she had been saddled with and ripe the beating heart out right out of her chest on live TV.
-Only an appreciation that to have done so would have sounded the death knell to her career kept her from doing so.
-Instead, after taking a second to calm herself and catch her breath, she made her way over to where the intern with deceptively innocent eyes and cameraman were, taking care to make sure Jennings saw her without interfering with the shot.
+Enraged, Porter stepped back, twirled about, and took off toward the building where the operations center was located.
+Pushing aside a militiaman posted at its door who attempted to block her entrance, she made straight for Jennings and Emerson, who were interviewing Maria Rivera, the Arizona Home Guard’s spokesperson.
+It took all of Porter’s strength to resist marching up to the little blond-haired bitch to rip her beating heart right out of her chest on live TV.
+The only thing that kept her from doing so was the sound of the death knell to her career.
+Instead, after taking a second to calm herself and catch her breath, she made her way closer to the intern with deceptively innocent eyes and cameraman.
+She ensured that Jennings saw her, but did not interfere with the shot.

-Realizing her fifteen minutes of fame were about expired, Jennings gave the Guard’s spokeswoman an opportunity to finish answering a question Jennings had put to her from the New York based anchor.
+Realizing her fifteen minutes of fame were about to expire, Jennings gave the Guard’s spokeswoman an opportunity to finish answering a question Jennings had put to her from the New York-based anchor.
 After making a show of thanking the woman for taking the time to answer her questions, she turned her full attention back to the camera.
 With what she hoped was an expression that was appropriate for the gravity of the event she had been reporting on, she signed off.
 “Reporting live from the operations center of the Arizona Home Guard, this is Sarah Jennings.”

-Not knowing why the young intern was ending the piece, but recognizing a sign off when she heard it, Emerson stopped shooting.
+Not knowing why the young intern was ending the piece, but recognizing a sign-off when she heard it, Emerson stopped shooting.
 It was only when she took her eye away from the camera’s eye piece that she noticed their very own New York media diva had finally decided to grace them with her presence.
 Suspecting Jennings was about to be the recipient of an undeserved tongue lashing, Emerson lowered her camera to her side and stepped in between the two women.

 Much to Emerson’s surprise, rather than recoiling at the sight of Amy Porter, Jennings stepped around her.
-“You’re just in time,” she declared brightly even as she was removing the earpiece Cardosa had given her before she managed to gain entry into the operations center using equal parts guile and sheer bulldoggedness.
-“Here’s what we know for sure so far,” the excited young intern blurted before Porter had an opportunity to say a word.
+“You’re just in time,” she declared brightly even as she was removing the earpiece Cardosa had given her before she managed to gain entry into the operations center using equal parts guile and sheer bull doggedness.
+“Here’s what we know for sure so far,” the excited young intern blurted out before Porter had an opportunity to say a word.

 Eager to get on camera as quickly as she could and do her damnedest to make up for missing what was one of those once-in-a-lifetime media events, Porter set aside her righteous indignation at being outdone by a girl who was, in her eyes, a rank amateur.
-Instead, she listened attentively to everything Jennings was telling her while Emerson took to looking about the crowded operations center, seeing if there was a spot from where she could get a better shot at what was going on without being in the way.
+Instead, she listened attentively to everything Jennings was telling her while Emerson scanned the crowded operations center to see if she could get a better shot at what was happening without being in the way.

 Taking advantage of this break, out in the satellite truck John Cardosa began uploading a copy of the video and audio feed of the faceoff and shooting that had taken place at the main gate just scant minutes before.
-It, as well as other material Maria Rivera had prepared before hand, had been delivered to him by a member of her media crew together with a promise more would follow as soon as it became available.
+It, as well as other material Maria Rivera had prepared beforehand, had been delivered to him by a member of her media crew together with a promise that more would follow as soon as it became available.